 Spare parts – you'll be lucky to find them

-"Every device has a unique set of parts," says Weins. "[But] in the phone world, no manufacturers are selling parts."
+"Every device has a unique set of parts," says Kyle Wiens, CEO of iFixit. "[But] in the phone world, no manufacturers are selling parts."

 Instead of making spare parts available to the public or third parties, most manufacturers instead offer to repair a broken phone – at a cost.
 It's a good idea to look into what repair services the manufacturer offers and how much they cost before buying the phone.

-You can look online and check the iFixit device repair site to get an idea about the availability of aftermarket (made a by a third party) spare parts.
+You can look online and check the iFixit device repair site to get an idea about the availability of aftermarket spare parts (parts made by a third party).

 Another design feature that makes repair (and recycling) difficult is the use of parts that need non-standard or proprietary tools, which limits access to the device.